torusresearch/CustomAuth/README.md

 To allow your web app to retrieve keys:

-1. Install the package
+Install the package
    `npm i @toruslabs/torus-direct-web-sdk`
+   or
+   `yarn add @toruslabs/torus-direct-web-sdk`

+Direct Web Sdk supports two modes of login (`uxMode: "popup"` and `uxMode: "redirect"`) (default: `popup`)

+#### Popup Flow:

-2. Serve [service worker](serviceworker/sw.js) from `baseUrl` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login (example http://localhost:3000/serviceworker/).
+1. Serve [service worker](serviceworker/sw.js) from `baseUrl` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login (example http://localhost:3000/serviceworker/).
 If you're already using a sw, pls ensure to port over the fetch override from [our service worker](serviceworker/sw.js)

-3. For browsers where service workers are not supported or if you wish to not use service workers, create and serve [redirect page](serviceworker/redirect.html) from `baseUrl/redirect` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login ( example http://localhost:3000/serviceworker/)
+2. For browsers where service workers are not supported or if you wish to not use service workers, create and serve [redirect page](serviceworker/redirect.html) from `baseUrl/redirect` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login ( example http://localhost:3000/serviceworker/)

-4. At verifier's interface (where you obtain client id), please use `baseUrl/redirect` (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating `DirectWebSdk`
+3. At verifier's interface (where you obtain client id), please use `baseUrl/redirect` (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating `DirectWebSdk`

-5. Instantiate the package with your own specific client-id
+4. Instantiate the package

 ```js
 const torus = new DirectWebSdk({
   baseUrl: "http://localhost:3000/serviceworker/",